-- Since the senders are all connected in parallel to save wiring and to simplify installation, the senders must be programmed so they know which tank they are on.
-The senders can be programmed for either the fresh, grey, or black tank.
+- 1. Since the senders are all connected in parallel to save wiring and to simplify installation, the senders must be programmed so they know which tank they are on.
+The senders can be programmed for either Tank 1, Tank 2, or Tank 3.
+The senders are labelled for grey and black, which corresponds to Tank 2 and Tank 3.
 This is done with the two tabs on the top corners of the sender.
 See the following diagram. - 2.
-The senders default to fresh tank operation if the programming is not altered.
-Consequently, if the sender is for the fresh tank, nothing further needs to be done to it. - 3.
-If the sender is for the grey tank, remove the tab that says "GRY" next to it. - 4.
-If the sender is for the black tank, remove the tab that says "BLK" next to it. - 5.
+The senders default to Tank 1 operation if the programming is not altered.
+Consequently, if the sender is for Tank 1, nothing further needs to be done to it. - If the sender is for Tank 2, remove the tab that says "GRY" next to it. - 4.
+If the sender is for Tank 3, remove the tab that says "BLK" next to it. - 5.
 This is all that is required to program the senders for the correct tank.
 However, if you make an error, you have one chance to correct it, as described below. - 6.
-If the "GRY" tab has been removed and it should be a black tank sender, or if the "BLK" tab has been removed and it should be a grey tank sender, then cut out the recessed greyblack correction tab that says "GBC" next to it.
+If the "GRY" tab has been removed and it should be a Tank 3 sender, or if the "BLK" tab has been removed and it should be a Tank 2 sender, then cut out the recessed grey-black correction tab that says "GBC" next to it.
 This reverses the effect of the grey and black tabs. - 7.
-If either the "GRY" or "BLK" tabs have been removed and it should be for a fresh tank, then remove the other "GRY" or "BLK" tab.
+If either the "GRY" or "BLK" tabs have been removed and it should be for Tank 1, then remove the other "GRY" or "BLK" tab.
 When both the "GRY" and "BLK" tabs are removed, it is equivalent to neither of them being removed. - 8.
 If the sender is single, no further programming is required. - 9.
 If double stacked senders are used, the top sender must have additional programming, as described below. - 10.
 Refer to the 710ES and 710SS sender programming diagram.